dhasenan/maryjane/README.md

 Using Callbacks
 ---------------
-When you supply a callback on a method with `thenThrow`, the method you supply stands in for the called method.
+When you supply a callback on a method with `thenDo`, the method you supply stands in for the called method.

 Consider: